 In 1988, the American Farrier’s Association™ established a research foundation to seek out and financially support research projects that contribute to the scientific body of knowledge about the foot, lameness, and locomotion.
 Through annual grants and the generous individual support of members and the horse-owning public, the AFA continues to fund new research.

-To learn more about Equine Research please contact the committee Chairman, Doug Russo, CJF at
+To learn more about Equine Research and to participate in the grants program please contact committtee chairman, Doug Russo, CJF, AWCF